A Hemp Story

 by David Chick for the Donnybrook Hemp Information Seminar Feb 2018

 iHempWA isn’t the first hemp association in WA, one of our members alerted us to the fact and shared with us a newsletter from 2002.
 The Hemp Association of Western Australia Inc. (HAWAI) was spreading the good word about cannabis more than 15 years ago.
 I don’t yet know why HAWAI folded or wasn’t discovered during my research to establish iHempWA, but I trust that in time all will be revealed and on display in the Hemp Museum, at the Western Australian Hemp Emporium.

 In the museum we pay tribute to the brave forward thinkers and doers, the innovators and the early adopters of the new/old hemp paradigm.
 The first 3D hemp printing machine brought into WA looks antique as do the first portable and crudely modified decorticators.
-The interactive audiovisual journey; which will take us back thousands of years to humanities earliest recorded hemp history; through time to the industrial revolution, the Schlichten Decorticator 1919 and Henry Ford’s car; through the relatively recent marijuana prohibition conspiracy in the late 20’s and early 30’s; to the inevitable dawning of a green new world as humanity collectively wakes up to the true potential of the cannabis plant; will be an informative, inspiring and moving one.
+The informative, inspiring and beautiful interactive audiovisual journey; will take us back thousands of years to humanities earliest recorded hemp history; through time to the industrial revolution, the Schlichten Decorticator 1919 and Henry Ford’s car; through the relatively recent marijuana prohibition conspiracy in the late 20’s and early 30’s; to the inevitable dawning of a green new world as humanity collectively wakes up to the true potential of the cannabis plant.

 The Hemp Emporium is a place where people from around the world come, most just for a brief holiday experience, but some for a long term collaborative experience, contracting us to help them implement our successful model in their country and grow their own hemp industry.
 It’s the place where hemp Expos and Conferences take place.